 Many MSPs also choose to migrate existing SQL servers to Azure without rebuilding the VM and reinstalling SQL Server.
 They simply use Azure Site Replication (ASR) or another data transfer tool to move a server from on-premises into Azure as a VM.

-With Nerdio’s Hybrid AD functionality, this allows the migrated VM to work without any modifications since Active Directory spans both the on-premises network and the Azure deployment where the VM now resides.
+With Nerdio for Azure's Hybrid AD functionality, this allows the migrated VM to work without any modifications since Active Directory spans both the on-premises network and the Azure deployment where the VM now resides.
 With Windows Server 2008 and SQL Server 2008 nearing end of support, Microsoft is providing three years of extended security updates to those who move the SQL Server VMs into Azure.

 We’ve created a step-by-step guide on how to migrate your Windows Server 2008 workloads into Azure to take advantage of extended security updates.
 Click here to check it out.